Running a call for papers is one of the most time and resource-intensive tasks. But it doesn’t have to be.

-Q: One of the tips featured in the guide is to “prepare your forms to collect all necessary data.”
+Q: One of the tips featured is to “Reverse-engineer your submission forms.”
 What does this mean, and why is it so important?

-Erin: People spend a lot of time unnecessarily chasing down data from submitters at the eleventh hour because either they didn’t think to collect it, or they didn’t think they would need it.
+Erin: People spend a lot of time hasing down data from submitters at the eleventh hour.
+Either they didn’t think to collect it, or they didn’t think they would need it.
 It’s really important to first understand where all of the collected data is ultimately going to live and how it’s going to be used, so we can help our customers get exactly what they need.

 John: If the planner has a sample of what their final conferences materials will be, possibly from a previous conference, we try and get that early on in the abstract management process.
 The customer doesn’t think of the data the same way we do, and they shouldn’t have to.
 That’s our job.
 We look at the final conference materials and make the connection between what’s actually being published versus what’s being included on the collection form.